Sqlldr Control File Defaultifempty

 To specify a discard file with filename

-and default file extension or file type of .dsc
+circularand default file extension or file type of .dsc:To specify a discard file named

-:To specify a full path to the discard file
+notapplwith the file extension or file type of .may:To specify a full path to the discard file

 Criteria for Discarded Records